 A brief description of each person nominated to become a director of the Company is provided below.
-All nominees are currently serving as directors of the Company, each having been elected at the last annual meeting of the Company's shareholders held on November 4, 1993, except James E. Oesterreicher and Frederick S. Humphries, both of whom were appointed to the Board of Directors on May 3, 1994.
+All nominees, except Gerard V. Centioli, are currently serving as directors of the Company, each having been elected at the last annual meeting of the Company's shareholders held on November 3, 1994.

-Norman E. Brinker, 63, has been Chairman of the Board of Directors and Chief Executive Officer of the Company since September 1983, except for the period from January 27, 1993 to May 4, 1993.
-During this time period, Mr. Brinker was incapacitated due to an injury, and until his recovery the positions of Chairman and CEO were held by Ronald A. McDougall.
-Mr. Brinker was the founder of S & A Restaurant Corp. (which was acquired by The Pillsbury Company in June 1976), the developer and operator of Steak and Ale Restaurants and Bennigan's Taverns, having served as its President from February 1966 through May 1977 and as its Chairman of the Board of Directors and Chief Executive Officer from May 1977 through July 1983.
+Norman E. Brinker, 64, served as Chairman of the Board of Directors and Chief Executive Officer of the Company from September 1983 to June 1995, with the exception of a brief period during which Mr. Brinker was incapacitated due to an injury.
+On June 28, 1995, Mr. Brinker relinquished his position as Chief Executive Officer of the Company, but continues to serve as Chairman of the Board of Directors.
+Mr. Brinker is a member of the Executive and Nominating Committees of the Company.
+He was the founder of S&A Restaurant Corp., having served as its President from February 1966 through May 1977 and as its Chairman of the Board of Directors and Chief Executive Officer from May 1977 through July 1983.
 From June 1982 through July 1983, Mr. Brinker served as Chairman of the Board of Directors and Chief Executive Officer of Burger King Corporation, while simultaneously occupying the position of President of The Pillsbury Company Restaurant Group.
 Mr. Brinker currently serves as a member of the Board of Directors of Haggar Apparel Company.

-F. Lane Cardwell, Jr., 42, was elected Executive Vice President -Strategic Development in June 1992, having formerly held the position of Senior Vice President - Strategic Development since December 1990.
-Mr. Cardwell joined the Company as Vice President - Strategic Development in August 1988, having been previously employed by S & A Restaurant Corp. from November 1978 to August 1988, during which time he served as Vice President -Strategic Planning and Senior Vice President - Strategic Planning.
+F. Lane Cardwell, Jr., 43, was elected Executive Vice President - Strategic Development in June 1992, having formerly held the position of Senior Vice President - Strategic Development since December 1990.

+Mr. Cardwell joined the Company as Vice President - Strategic Development in

+August 1988, having been previously employed by S&A Restaurant Corp. from November 1978 to August 1988, during which time he served as Vice President - Strategic Planning and Senior Vice President - Strategic Planning.

 Mr. Cardwell has served as a member of the Board of Directors of the Company since September 1991.